pneuvial/adjclust/README.md

 Present version of adjclust package provides three user level functions: `adjClust`, `snpClust` and `hicClust`.

-`adjClust` function performs adjacency-constrained hierarchichal agglomerative clustering for standard and sparse, similarity and dissimilarity matrices and dist objects.Matrix::dgCMatrix and Matrix::dsCMatrix are the supported sparse matrix classes.
+`adjClust` function performs adjacency-constrained hierarchichal agglomerative clustering for standard and sparse, similarity and dissimilarity matrices and dist objects.
+Matrix::dgCMatrix and Matrix::dsCMatrix are the supported sparse matrix classes.
 Lets look at a basic example

 ```r
 > library("adjclust")